 - Your first point of call is your child's class teacher. - The Special Educational Needs and Disabilities Coordinator (SENDCo) is responsible for managing and co-ordinating the support for pupils with special educational needs, including those who have Education Health and Care (EHC) Plans.
-The SENDCo also provides professional guidance to school staff and works closely with parents and other services that provide for pupils in the school. - The SENDCo at Langney Primary Academy is Miss Lauren Post, who is a qualified teacher and is undertaking the National Award for SEN Coordination.
-(Heather Phillips from 01.09.2023.) - Lauren Post is available on the school's telephone number, 01323 762177, or through email: lauren.post@swale.at. - The SEND Leadership Team is also made up of:
+The SENDCo also provides professional guidance to school staff and works closely with parents and other services that provide for pupils in the school. - The SENDCo at Langney Primary Academy is Miss Heather Phillips, who is a qualified teacher and soon to undertake the National Professional Qualification for SENCOs. - Heather Phillips is available on the school's telephone number, 01323 762177, or through email: heather.phillips@swale.at - The SEND Leadership Team is also made up of: